AdobeDocs/target-learn.en/help/mobile-v4/add-parameters.md

 ## Validate the at_property Parameter in the Prefetch Request

-Now run the emulator and use Logcat to verify that the at_property is showing on the prefetch request & response for both locations:
+Now run the emulator and use Logcat to verify that the at_property is showing on the prefetch request and response for both locations:
 ![Validate the at_property parameter](assets/parameters_at_property_validation.jpg)

 ## Add Custom Parameters to the Live Location Request